AdobeDocs/media-analytics.en/help/use-cases/track-scheduled-data.md

 ### Understand schedule program fields in the example

-   1. **mediaProgramDetails** - should contain the minimum information required to create the schedule start event:
+   1. **mediaProgramDetails**: Should contain the minimum information required to create the schedule start event:
-      * **startTimestamp** - the time when the show started
+      * **startTimestamp**: The time when the show started.
-      * **name** - the friendly name of the show
+      * **name**: The friendly name of the show.
-      * **length** - the number of seconds the show lasted
+      * **length**: The number of seconds the show lasted.

         >[!IMPORTANT]
         >
         >If you have multiple schedule data requests, they cannot have overlapping start and end times.

-   1. **scheduleDate** - the date on which the show was aired.
+   1. **scheduleDate**: The date on which the show was aired.
 The format should be YYYY-MM-DD.
-It is used to filter the schedule dataset and get all the schedules for which adobe will create schedule starts
+It is used to filter the schedule dataset and get all the schedules for which adobe creates schedule starts.
-   1. **scheduleFilter** - used to filter all media session close events
+   1. **scheduleFilter**: Used to filter all media session close events.
-      * **filterPath** - an xdm path to the filled used to filter with
+      * **filterPath**: An XDM path to the field that is used for filtering.
-      * **filterValue** - the value used to filter with
+      * **filterValue**: The value used for filtering.
-   1. **customMetadata** - custom metadata you want to add to the schedule starts events.
-This metadata will be used overwrite the custom metadata present on the session close events
+   1. **customMetadata**: Custom metadata that you want to add to the schedule starts events.
+This metadata is used to overwrite the custom metadata present on the session close events.
-   1. **defaultMetadata** - specific list of dimensions that can add or overwrite the default medatata present on the media close calls.
+   1. **defaultMetadata**: A specific list of dimensions that can add or overwrite the default medatata present on the media close calls.

    Consider the following examples of dimensions you could create and then report on in Customer Journey Analytics: